Frequently Asked Questions

 How long will the Atlantic crossing take?

-Hopefully 30 to 35 days weather depending.
-John Adam took 32 day on a similar trip in his Leisure 17 from the Canary Islands to Antiqua in 1968/69.
+Hopefully 30 to 35 days weather depending to make the 3000-mile journey.
+John Adam took 32 days from on his trip from the Canary Islands to Antiqua in 1968/69 in a similar vessel.

 Where will you go to the toilet?

 The boat is small and does not have a flushing 'sea-toilet' or room to fit a holding tank for 35+ days of waste for two people.
 There will be no services mid-Atlantic to moor up and use the facilities.

 How do you resupply your food? / What will you eat?

 SofaToSailboat will be making the Atlantic crossing unassisted, that means everything we need will have to be onboard before casting off!

 The boat will have a desalination unit onboard which, using energy from solar panels and wind generator will produce enough water for the crews daily requirements.
 Rationed emergency water will be carried onboard and a manually operated emergency water maker.

 Will supporters be able to view/track/contact the boat?

 A tracker will be installed on the boat with a live location map/app shown on the SofaToSailboat website.